-- Regardless of result at Cluster Meeting, we encourage chapters to take the Level II “Second Chance Round” in January.
+- Regardless of results at the National Fall Conference, we encourage chapters to take the National TeamSmarts test in March.

-- Only the first 40 teams to register at each Cluster Meeting will be eligible to compete in the first in-person event (the Quiz Bee).
-The top 16 teams will advance to the second day of competition (the buzzer matches).
+- Only the first 40 teams to register for National Fall Conference will be eligible to compete in the first in-person event (the Quiz Bee).
+The top 24 teams will advance to the second day of competition (the buzzer matches).

 For additional FCCLA-specific details, please consult the FCCLA website.